 One of the most common objections about MLM is, Is this just another pyramid scheme?
 The answer, of course, is no, but it’s your duty to help people realize that.
-The difference between a pyramid scheme and multilevel marketing in practice is that, in a pyramid scheme, all or most of the income producing activities are made at bottom where the people at the top make the most and work the least.
-This is an unsustainable business model that is really designed for those who are at the top to benefit, while the ones on the bottom receive less benefits.
+The difference between a pyramid scheme and multilevel marketing in practice is that, in a pyramid scheme, all or most of the income-producing activities are made at the bottom where the people at the top make the most and work the least.
+This is an unsustainable business model that is really designed for those who are at the top to benefit, while the ones on the bottom receive fewer benefits.

 I Have No Money

 This is a common objection, and, actually, is a legitimate one.
 People with no money might not be able to buy into your MLM opportunity or spare the time from their other jobs to pay attention to it.
 The best way to get around this one, in our experience, is not to pull the common card of, “Oh you have enough money” because chances are, you have no idea whether or not they do.